 - Sneeze and cough into your sleeve

-Region of Waterloo Public Health encourages all residents to practice social distancing.
-Social distancing involves taking steps to limit the number of people you come into close contact with.
+Region of Waterloo Public Health encourages all residents to practice physical distancing (also known as social distancing).
+Physical distancing means keeping a distance of 2 metres between yourself and others when you leave your home as well as limiting the number of people you come into close contact with.

-- Maintaining a distance of 2 metres (two arms’ length) between yourself and others.
+When you need to leave your home, make sure to avoid crowds and keep a distance of 2 metres (two arms’ length) between yourself and others at all times.

 These measures help protect yourself and others in our community.
 We are all in this together.